samaragr/helpful_notes/Ansible/Cheatsheet.md

     - roles/package
 ```

-Run `ansible-playbook ~/ansible/role.yml` will run through the talks specified in the role.
+Run `ansible-playbook ~/ansible/role.yml` will go through the tasks specified in the role (install nginx and start the nginx service)